-My first kiss with my mate happened seconds before we jumped out of a perfectly good airplane at 14,000 feet above the earth.
+My first kiss with my husband happened seconds before we jumped out of a perfectly good airplane at 14,000 feet above the earth.
 We met because of our love for skydiving.
-I’m a bit of an adventurer.

-Other things I’ve considered fun in the past…
+Other fun things I’ve done in the past…

 - Skydiving and waterskiing on full moon nights

-- Jumping off rocks into lakes and rivers
+- Jumping off rocks ’n cliffs into lakes and rivers

 - Paragliding off mountains

-- Flying in ultra light planes over the ocean or Delta
+- Flying in ultralight planes over the ocean or rivers

-But nothing has ever put me in a state of extreme terror until I rode on the back of a motorcycle with my mate on the freeway.
-Putting around town and country roads was cool but as soon as I felt the rush of wind trying to rip me off the bike at 70 miles an hour the party turned to PANIC!
-(Ever feel excited about your business and then hit a stumbling block or time crunch and find yourself swallowed up completely by stress?)
+But nothing has ever put me in a state of extreme terror until I rode on the back of a motorcycle with my husband on the freeway.
+Putting around town and country roads was cool, but as soon as I felt the rush of wind trying to rip me off the bike at 70 miles an hour, the party turned to PANIC!
+(Ever feel excited about your business then hit a stumbling block or time crunch and find yourself swallowed up whole by stress?)

 Biz tip #2: There are always options.